Cyber Jawara 2023 Qual - Crypto

 Aeonia (940 points, 3 solves)

 The program implements the Elliptic Curve Integrated Encryption Scheme (ECIES) in Golang.
-From the source code provided, it can be seen that the program also depends on the ecies/go package which uses the secp256k1 curve.
+The source code shows it uses the ecies/go package which uses the secp256k1 curve.

-• The ecies object named serverKey encrypts the flag.
-The serverKey has a private key that is quite small on the secp256k1, which is only 128 bits (which should be 256 bits), so this is quite suspicious and needs further attention
+• The serverKey ecies object encrypts the flag.
+Its private key is only 128 bits on secp256k1 (should be 256 bits), which is suspicious

-• We can modify the first 65 bytes of ciphertext with another public key when we select the decrypt message option.
-However, because we don’t have any private keys (neither serverKey nor ephemeral), we think that this can’t be exploited
+• We can modify the first 65 bytes of ciphertext with another public key during decryption, but without private keys (neither serverKey nor ephemeral), this seems unexploitable

-After understanding the flow for quite some time and reading the source code of the ecies/go package, we still haven’t found anything wrong in the program.
-Not long after, the author gave a hint that the bug occurred when we compile the binary with CGO_ENABLED=0.
+After understanding the flow and reading the ecies/go package source code, we found no issues.
+The author then gave a hint that the bug occurs when compiling with CGO_ENABLED=0.

 Solution

-From here, we start doing experiments to find out the differences between binary compiled with CGO_ENABLED=0 and CGO_ENABLED=1.
-From our experiments, we found two differences as follows:
+We tried to find differences between binaries compiled with CGO_ENABLED=0 and CGO_ENABLED=1.
+We found two main differences:

-• In NewPublicKeyFromHex, the program doesn’t check whether the public key is on the secp256k1 curve, then serverKey.ECDH still performs scalar multiplication with serverKey’s private key on the public key when CGO_ENABLED is set to 0, while when it is set to 1 the scalar multiplication is performed incorrectly
+2. With CGO_ENABLED=0, NewPublicKeyFromHex doesn’t verify if the public key is on the secp256k1 curve, so serverKey.ECDH still performs scalar multiplication with serverKey’s private key on the public key.
+With CGO_ENABLED=1, the scalar multiplication is performed incorrectly (or in a simple word, it fails)

 from random import randint, getrandbits